Ice bucket challenge inspiration Pete Frates dies at 34

 BOSTON (AP) — Pete Frates, a former college baseball player whose determined battle with Lou Gehrig’s disease helped inspire the ALS ice bucket challenge that has raised more than $200 million worldwide, died Monday.
 He was 34.

 Frates died peacefully, surrounded by his family, they said in a statement.

-“Today heaven received our angel,” it said.
+“A natural born leader and the ultimate teammate, Pete was a role model for all, especially young athletes, who looked up to him for his bravery and unwavering positive spirit in the face of adversity,” the family said.
+“He was a noble fighter who inspired us all to use our talents and strengths in the service of others.”

 The ice bucket challenge began in 2014 when pro golfer Chris Kennedy challenged his wife’s cousin Jeanette Senerchia, whose husband has ALS, also known as Lou Gehrig’s disease after the New York Yankees great who suffered from it.